 The PWM0DBFALL register contains the number of clock ticks to delay the falling edge of the PWM0A signal when generating the PWM1 signal.
 If the dead-band generator is disabled, this register is ignored.
 If the value of this register is larger than the width of a Low pulse on the input PWM signal, the falling-edge delay consumes the entire Low time of the signal, resulting in no Low time on the output.
 Care must be taken to ensure that the input Low time always exceeds the falling-edge delay.
-In a similar manner, PWM3 is generated from PWM1A with its falling edge delayed.
+In a similar manner, PWM3 is generated from PWM1A with its falling edge delayed and PWM5 is produced from PWM2A with its falling edge delayed.